HesamKashefi/UniversalPrism/Source/UniversalPrism.Interactivity/ReadMe.md

 ----
 ### Show a custom dialog

+In the `App.Xaml.cs` regiter your content dialog :

+    protected override void RegisterTypes(IContainerRegistry containerRegistry)
+    {
+		...

+        //Register your custom dialog
+        containerRegistry.RegisterContentDialog<ConfirmationDialog>("confirmation");
+    }

-You can simply call `dialogService.ShowDialogAsync` with the regitered dialog name
+Then you can simply call `dialogService.ShowDialogAsync` with the regitered dialog name

     public class MyViewModel : ViewModelBase
     {